Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 'ThumbstickNoDeadzone' = Like 'Thumbstick', filtered, but without a deadzone applied.
 'ThumbstickRaw' = 'Thumbstick' raw date without deadzone or filtering applied.

+Some devices driven by an [OpenXR](OpenXR) runtime may also expose a 'Thumbstick2' field, with same semantic
+as the 'Thumbstick' 2x2 matrix, but for secondary 2D input sources, e.g., a 2nd thumbstick,
+joystick or trackpad or similar for each hand-controller.
+The presence of the 'Thumbstick2' field
+in the 'input' struct is not guaranteed, unless 'ActiveInputs' contains the +32 flag 'Thumbstick2'.

 pulseEndTime = [PsychVRHMD](PsychVRHMD)('HapticPulse', hmd, controllerType [, duration=XX][, freq=1.0][, amplitude=1.0]);
 - Trigger a haptic feedback pulse, some controller vibration, on the specified 'controllerType'